Loading

 Zenjibu-ji

 Zenjibu-ji is a Shingon Buddhist Temple located in Nankoku, Kōchi, Japan.
-It is the 32nd temple of the Shikoku Pilgrimage.
+It is the 32nd temple of the Shikoku 88 Temple Pilgrimage.

 History

-According to the temple records, under imperial decree from Emperor Shōmu, the temple hall was created in order to pray for the safety of Gyōki during a sea voyage.
-Later, Kūkai sensed the hall as a sacred place, and while performing a goma carved Kannon as the honzon of the temple.
-Due to the shape of the mountain the temple was located on being shaped like the eight-leafed lotus and Mount Potalaka, Kūkai prayed to Akasagarbha, and named the temple Gumonji-in Zenjibu-ji (求聞持院禅師峰寺).
+According to the temple records, the temple hall was created under imperial decree from Emperor Shōmuin order to pray for the safety of Gyōki during a sea voyage.
+Later, Kūkai sensed that the hall was a sacred place, and carved Kannon as the honzon of the temple while performing a goma.
+Because the mountain the temple was located on was shaped like the eight-leafed lotus and Mount Potalaka, Kūkai prayed to Akasagarbha, and named the temple Gumonji-in Zenjibu-ji (求聞持院禅師峰寺).

 The Honzon is called Funadama Kannon (船魂(ふなだま)の観音 lit. ship spirit Kannon) as it was an area that fishermen would gather in prayer, and used a temple to pray for safe voyage since the rule of Yamauchi Kazutoyo, often prior to departure towards Edo for the sankin-kotai.